-It is not true that all graphs that are Cohen-Macaulay are vertex decomposable (see, e.g., \cite{EVMVT} for a graph on 16 vertices that is Cohen-Macaulay, but not vertex decomposable).
+It is not true that all graphs that are Cohen-Macaulay are pure vertex decomposable (see, e.g., \cite{EVMVT} for a graph on 16 vertices that is Cohen-Macaulay, but not pure vertex decomposable).
 However, we currently do not know the smallest such example.
 Our computations reveal that the minimal such example has at least 11 vertices.

-The last column counts the number of vertex decomposable graphs that do not satisfy Question \ref{VDconjecture}.
-Among the 17 graphs on 9 vertices that fail Question~\ref{VDconjecture}, we found that the graph $P_2$ (see Figure~\ref{PD2}) has the least number of edges.
+The last column counts the number of pure vertex decomposable graphs $G$ for which ${\rm Shed}(G)$ is not a dominating set.
+Among the 17 graphs $G$ on 9 vertices for which ${\rm Shed}(G)$ is not a dominating set, we found that the graph $F_2$ (see Figure~\ref{PD2}) has the least number of edges.

-Although this paper has focused on Question~\ref{VDconjecture}, we return to the conjecture that inspired this question.
-Specifically, our computational results imply the following result.

-\begin{observation} Conjecture \ref{CMconjecture} is true for all Cohen-Macaulay graphs on eight or less vertices.
-However, the graph $P_2$ on nine vertices and 13 vertices is the minimal counterexample to Conjecture \ref{CMconjecture}. \end{observation}
+\begin{observation} Conjecture \ref{CMconjecture} is true for all Cohen-Macaulay graphs on eight or fewer vertices.
+The graph $F_2$ on nine vertices and 13 edges is the minimal counterexample to Conjecture \ref{CMconjecture}. \end{observation}